OpenMPT/openmpt/README.md

  -  Visual Studio:

-     -  You will find solutions for Visual Studio 2017 in the corresponding `build/vsVERSIONwin7/` folder.
+     -  You will find solutions for Visual Studio 2017 and 2019 in the corresponding `build/vsVERSIONwin7/` folder.
         Projects that target Windows versions before Windows 7 are available in `build/vsVERSIONwinxp/`.
         Projects that target Windows 10 1709 Desktop (10.0.16299.0, including